Watts-Lab/team_comm_tools/docs/source/features_conceptual/lsm.rst

 *************************
 Read the code associated with this feature and answer the following questions, if applicable:

-1. What are the bounds of the score?
-What does a high versus low score mean?
-(How should you read this score?)
-LSM scores range from 0 to 1, where 1 indicates perfect linguistic alignment and 0 indicates no alignment.
+- LSM scores range from 0 to 1, where 1 indicates perfect linguistic alignment and 0 indicates no alignment.
-2. **Concrete Example:**
-2. Give a concrete example (e.g., negative score versus positive score) A high LSM score (e.g., 0.85) for pronouns suggests that a speaker's pronoun usage closely matches the average usage by other group members.
+- The LSM scores for each sub-category of function words (e.g., pronouns) can be interpreted individually.
+Thus, for example, a high LSM score (e.g., 0.85) for pronouns suggests that a speaker's pronoun usage closely matches the average usage by other group members.
 A low LSM score (e.g., 0.2) suggests less alignment in pronoun usage.
-3. What DOESN’T the score measure?
-That is, what does the score take into account, and what are some ways that it might not capture the high-level social science concept?
-LSM does not capture the content or context of conversations.
+- LSM does not capture the content or context of conversations.
 It focuses purely on function word alignment and may not reflect deeper social or relational dynamics.
-4. Are there any edge cases that we should be aware of? (e.g., if the conversation contains only one chat?)
-To the best of your knowledge, how does the code handle it?
-If a conversation has only one speaker, no LSM score is calculated.
+- If a conversation has only one speaker, no LSM score is calculated.

 Related Features
 *****************
-Are there any related/similar features to this one?
-Is this part of an "umbrella" or group of features?
-Write about them here, and do your best to explain how they are different.
-Why would you use one implementation over the other?
-This might be similar to the mimicry score, but is different in that it hones in on the repetition of function words instead of overall mimicry.
+This feature bears similarities with measures of mimicry (e.g., :ref:`mimicry_bert`, :ref:`moving_mimicry`), but focuses specifically on function words rather than semantic mimicry (similar to :ref:`function_word_accommodation`, but operationalized at the level of an overall conversation).